deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Good, and we can do better.
 Besides,” Now he allowed himself a smug grin.
 “I can’t help it I look damn good in something like this…”

 “Uh-huh.”

+Firth just smirked.
+He was so huge it was basically skin-tight on him, and *balls* did it ever make for a show…

 The greetings and banter were all as playful and familiar as he could want as he went down the line, renewing his relationship with all these people he knew so well, until he reached the end of the assembly, and considered the being waiting for him there.